abhaymagar90/Data-Science-Journey/README.md

 # Data-Science-Journey
-I am interested in data science.
+Data science is the study of data to extract meaningful insights for business.
+It is a multidisciplinary approach that combines principles and practices from the fields of mathematics, statistics, artificial intelligence, and computer engineering to analyze large amounts of data.
 This is my data science journey :)